skiffos/SkiffOS/README.md

 You may enable this by adding the config `skiff/core` to your `SKIFF_CONFIG` list.

-To customize the core environment, add another config that places a Dockerfile and any associated files in the root filesystem at /opt/skiff/coreenv/user
+To customize the core environment, add another config that places a Dockerfile and any associated files in the root filesystem at `/opt/skiff/coreenv/user`.

 You can also customize the core environment by placing a Dockerfile and any associated files on the persist partition at `skiff/coreenv`.

-Note that the `CMD` will be overridden.
-If you would like to specify a script to run on container start you can place it at /core-startup.sh in the container.

-Make sure `/core-startup.sh` actually exits as all connections into the container will be held until it finishes.

-A subdirectory called "core" of the persistent drive will be mounted to /mnt/core.
-You can use your startup script to simlink this anywhere you want.
+NOTE: This is currently [being rewritten](http://github.com/paralin/skiff-core) and will be significantly revised in the near future.

 ## Configuration Packages